 Based on your reflections and the data you glean from our assessment resources, you can determine what your students need to practice during the school year.
 Your goals can be tailored to your school’s or district’s priorities while keeping in mind your classroom’s needs and strengths.
 Whether as small as ensuring that all students create their own name-cards on the first day, or as large as facilitating a student-produced play, your goals set the tone for your classroom and guide student learning for the rest of the year.

-If one of your goals is to encourage students to see themselves as writers, Writing A-Z’s Build-A-Book online writing environment guides students through writing, illustrating and publishing books that they can share with their peers.
-If you aim to increase student engagement with fiction and nonfiction texts, Reading A-Z’s Literature Circles structure in-depth group discussions about high-interest books that students choose to read.
+If one of your goals is encouraging students to see themselves as writers, the Build-A-Book online writing environment from Writing A-Z guides students through writing, illustrating, and publishing books they can share with their peers.
+If you aim to increase student engagement with fiction and nonfiction texts, Literature Circles from Reading A-Z structure in-depth group discussions about high-interest books that students choose to read.

 Both Writing A-Z and Reading A-Z have the materials you need to reach your teaching goals.
 Reading A-Z includes Resource and Curriculum Correlation pages that help you find the right materials for your needs.
 Use the Books by Skills Chart to find differentiated resources for the skills you’d like to teach, or search the Reading A-Z website by topic or keyword to find books that will interest your students.
 The Instructional Support page of Writing A-Z has links to a variety of quick writing activities that you can incorporate into your curriculum, such as wordless books, writing prompts, story cards, and more.
 These assignments ensure that writing becomes a fun and structured part of every school day.